JasonLocklin/Dissertation/VWM/Discussion.md

 did not appear to increase in this condition, binding errors are the more likely culprit.

-[COVAT] The data also brings to light some potential difficulties with the covert orienting task in the study of neglect.
-The three most severely neglecting patients did show striking deficits of leftward orienting, but, the task was not able to quantify performance.
-It is possible that more salient or less eccentric stimuli would have permitted *some* leftward orienting and thus calculation of cueing effects.
-The remaining patients do not demonstrate clear alignment with the severity of clinical results, but, considering that others have found covert orienting to be a reliable indicator of neglect symptoms [@Posner1984; @Morrow1988;
+### Covert Orienting
+[COVAT] Conclusions about the covert orienting data is more limited, as only 5 of the 8 patients were able to perform the task, and only 2 of them performed well outside the healthy range.
+Nevertheless, as a group, those patients able to complete the task did poorer than the healthy controls, so it's unlikely that those two extreme cases are artifacts of chance.
+Moreover, the non-parametric comparison is un-affected by the large magnitude of deficit in those two cases, as it's based on rank-order, lending more support to the notion that the groups as a whole are, in fact, different.

+Nevertheless, Others have typically found clearer alignment between clinical results and orienting performance [@Posner1984;
-@Losier2001], task constraints may be responsible.
-For example, the two, short, stimulus onset timings were chosen prevent the need for eye movement monitoring (i.e., at 150ms SOA, targets appear before eye movement could be initiated), but this may have limited the experiments sensitivity for measuring cue effect sizes.
-Also, patients were asked to perform only 100 trials to avoid undue fatigue, but this may have limited the power of the experiment, as other research has utilized considerably more [e.g.,
-@Posner1984; @Morrow1988; @Danckert1997].
-It's also well
+@Morrow1988; @Losier2001], so it's likely that experimental constraints limited sensitivity.
+For example, the two short stimulus onset timings were chosen prevent the need for eye movement monitoring (i.e., at 150ms SOA, targets appear before eye movement could be initiated), but this may have limited cue effect size sensitivity by reducing the opportunity for complete attentional orienting.
+Also, patients were asked to perform only 100 trials to avoid undue fatigue, but this may have limited the power of the experiment, as other research has utilized considerably more [e.g., @Posner1984; @Morrow1988; @Danckert1997].

-established that the paper and pencil clinical tests have limited sensitivity and, by their nature, are not likely capable of capturing the complete spectrum and heterogeneity of deficits across patients [@Danckert2006].
+In contrast, it's also well established that the paper and pencil clinical tests have limited sensitivity and, by their nature, are not likely capable of capturing the complete spectrum and heterogeneity of deficits across patients [@Danckert2006].
 Participant 171, for example, had demonstrated neglect in a clinical setting previously, but at time of testing, no longer showed symptoms on the clinical tests.
-Despite this, considering the large deficit on the covert orienting task, it would likely be premature to claim complete recovery.
-It's more likely that this is case where the three clinical tests used here are poorly matched with remaining deficits.
+Despite this, considering the large leftward re-orienting deficit demonstrated on the covert orienting task, it would be premature to claim complete recovery.
+It's more likely that this is case where the three clinical tests used here are poorly matched with remaining deficits; an extreme example of a general reality that paper and pencil tasks alone will present an incomplete picture, and as a result, will not always match well with measures of other components of the disorder.

-[Comparison of tasks] While a reliable statistical comparison of the two tasks was made impossible by the inability of several participants to complete the task, there is some information that may be gleaned from what remains, and provide hints toward further research.
-The two patients with strikingly poor ability to re-orient leftward did not stand out as being particularly degraded on either visual working memory or clinical measures of neglect.
-In fact, one of them did not show clinical neglect at all.
-This should serve as a cautionary note, hinting that it is may be possible for some individuals to exhibit strong leftward covert orienting biases in the absence of symptoms on clinical measures of neglect, or visual working memory deficits.
+[3 non-responders]  The three patients who were unable to complete the covert orienting task did effectively show striking deficits of leftward orienting, but the task was not able to quantify their performance, reducing the power of the above analysis.
+Nevertheless, these strongly biased patients were also the three most neglecting on the clinical tests, further supporting the connection between leftward re-orienting on the covert orienting task, and the clinical measures.
+Future research should consider calibrating experimental parameters to suit the strongest neglecting patients if possible.
+Parameters such as the size, brightness, and eccentricity of stimuli, as well as other techniques like flashing stimuli, can be used to increase the saliency enough that more severely neglecting patients are able to respond.

+### Comparison of the Tasks

+The logistic regression indicated that one of the two measures of visual working memory found to be degraded in the patient group, guessing in the single target condition, significantly described group affiliation, even when partialled on covert orienting performance.
+If visual working memory deficits were merely consequences of a deficit of spatial attention, then one would not expect a measure of visual working memory to uniquely describe the patient group above and beyond an established measure of the attentional neglect deficit (i.e., leftward covert re-orienting).
+While it is possible that the visual working memory test used here is a more sensitive, if indirect, measure of attention deficits than the well tested, and direct, measure of the covert orienting task, but unlikely.
+Fortunately, the relationship can also be examined by considering the patients on a case-by-case basis.

+The three most severely neglecting patients demonstrated consistently degraded performance on all tasks, lending support to the claim that the clinical, visual working memory, and covert orienting are testing factors related to neglect in some way.
+However, the remaining 5 weaker neglecting patients present a much less consistent relationship (table \ref{tbl_VWM}).
+One patient presents a very large leftward CES, along with degraded performance, relative to peers on most of the remaining tasks;
+while another presents the opposite picture, doing exceedingly well on the non-covert orienting tasks.
+Generally, CES rank matches line bisection performance, though, this is not without exception.
+However, in only the one case, mentioned above, does covert orienting and visual working memory performance appear to be consistent.
+This lack of reliably similar performance across the range of the two tasks hints at the decoupled nature of the two domains in neglect.

+### Moving Foreword

 [Heterogeneity of neglect means within-subject is better] Despite the fact that 8 patients with neglect were recruited for this